Azhng/vicinity/README.md

 ## Build

-This project was developed against OpenCV 4.0 and Boost 1.67.
-Get your dependency working pls.
+This project was developed against C++17, OpenCV 4.0 and Boost 1.67.

 ``` bash
 cd /path/to/viciniy